These pages explain how to deploy MedCo in different scenarios.

 User keycloak

-(unless configured otherwise through the .env
+Password keycloak (unless configured otherwise through the .env file)

-and have different authorizations that are obvious from their names.
+They all have the password test and have different authorizations that are obvious from their names.

 User test_explore_count_global